CardiacModelling/ionBench/ionbench/uncertainty/README.md

 The results are saved to a file, which can be plotted using the `plot_profile_likelihood()` function.

 The `plot_profile_likelihood()` function reads the results from the file and plots them.
 It automatically checks for backwards profile likelihoods and plots the minimum of the two (with a debug option to view them both separately).
 The plotting also prints the cost threshold calculated from the profile likelihood plots.

+By default, the plots for each problem use the same y-axis.
+This can be disabled by setting `share_y` to `False`.